Nigeria Police Force: Supervision of the Nigeria Police

 Three major Governmental Agencies oversee the control and supervision of the Nigerian Police Force; the Police Service Commission, the Nigerian Police Council and the Ministry of Police Affairs.

 Nigeria Police Council (NPC)

-The Police Council is composed of the President, all state Governors, the Chairman of the PSC, and the Inspector General of Police.
+Established in 1989, the Police Council is composed of the President, all state Governors, the Chairman of the PSC, and the Inspector General of Police.
 It is mandated to provide general supervision of the police and to advise the President on the appointment of the Inspector-General.

 Police Service Commission (PSC)

 The Police Service Commission (PSC) is the civilian oversight body on the police.
 It is responsible for appointment, promotion, and discipline of all police officers except the Inspector General of Police.
 It shall collaborate, cooperate and work with all the stake holders, namely the police council with the President of Nigeria as chairman, all the governors of the Federating States of Nigeria, the Minister of Interior and the Inspector-General of Police as members to turn the police around and enable it to meet the challenges of the 21st century.